misko/mlipview/fairchem_local_server2/README.md

   fairchem_local_server2/session.proto
 ```

 This creates `fairchem_local_server2/session_pb2.py`.
-The server will use it automatically if available.
+The server imports it automatically when present on the module path.

 ## Deploy
 Use the entrypoint: